 Amotherby was one of the first two communities to benefit from a pioneering, multi million pound superfast broardband project, "Superfast North Yorkshire" contact your internet provider in spring 2013 for details of the speed boost.

-Amotherby is a village
+Amotherby is a

-at the moment, he also has to play host to a nesting bird.
+shoulders at the moment, he also has to play host to a nesting bird.

 Amotherby, or to use

 the old name 'Aimundrebi', was in the land of Hugh Son of Baldrick

 and belonged to the Manor of Hovingham.
 It is on the edge of an Area

 of Outstanding Natural Beauty with the ings by the River Rye

 supporting an abundance of wildlife.
 The tied cottages in the

 village have an 'Allotment' at the top of the village, with 1/6th of